bigkevmcd/commit-status-tracker/docs/tutorial.md

 Execute the `PipelineRun` and view the PR, and the status should be reported.

+## Example files

+There are a complete set of resources in the [examples](./examples) directory.

+NOTE: **You must replace the Repository and SHA entries in the example PipelineRun**

 ## FAQ

  1. Does this work with `resourceRef`